 Whether you’re just getting started, or are looking to improve your existing marketing strategy, there are certain elements that should be considered.
 These include:

 - Automate and Integrate: Integrating new tools and technology into your marketing strategy can be overwhelming at times.
-By creating an automated process that still allows for personalization, you’ll stay true to your objectives and avoid complicating results.
+By creating a marketing automation strategy that still allows for personalization, you’ll stay true to your objectives and avoid complicating results.

 - Collaboration Across Teams: Because data is something that needs to be managed across an entire organization, marketers must ensure information is being shared across departments and teams.